miccai19sub34/lesions/README.md

 ## Train Set
-Train set is available upon request.
+Train set is available for research purposes only upon request.
+Request should be submitted by an associate or full professor.